Carding (fraud)

-Carding is a term describing the trafficking and unauthorized use of credit cards.
+Carding is a term for the trafficking and unauthorized use of credit cards.
 The stolen credit cards or credit card numbers are then used to buy prepaid gift cards to cover up the tracks.
 Activities also encompass exploitation of personal data, and money laundering techniques.
 Modern carding sites have been described as full-service commercial entities.

 Acquisition

 There are a great many of methods to acquire credit card and associated financial and personal data.
 The earliest known carding methods have also included "trashing" for financial data, raiding mail boxes and working with insiders.
 Some bank card numbers can be semi-automatically generated based on known sequences via a "BIN attack".
 Carders might attempt a "distributed guessing attack" to discover valid numbers by submitting numbers across a high number of ecommerce sites simultaneously.

 Today, various methodologies include skimmers at ATMs, hacking or web skimming an ecommerce or payment processing site or even intercepting card data within a point of sale network.
 Randomly calling hotel room phones asking guests to "confirm" credit card details is example of a social engineering attack vector.